rarylson/update-conf.py/README.md

 Install
 -------

-This project requires Python 2.6 or newer.
+This project requires Python 2.6 or Python 2.7.

-**PS:** It's possible to use Python 3 also.
-However, it is not well tested.
+**PS:** We're working on Python 3.X compatibility.

 To install: